 The City recently selected members for the Bridgeland-Riverside Community Advisory Group.
 The Group will be responsible for discussing community planning issues, engagement for the plan and policy direction.
 The ARP process will be collaborative and will involve working with the Community Advisory Group as well as area residents, landowners, business owners and industry experts.

-East Riverside Master Plan
+East Riverside Master Plan - Information

 In 2016, The City began working with Bridgeland-Riverside Community Association and area landowners to create a Master Plan for the East Riverside area.
 The Master Plan, which covers the area of land south of Centre Avenue N.E. and east of 9 Street N.E., sets out a vision for the East Riverside area and principles to achieve this vision.
 As The City begins work on a new Area Redevelopment Plan for Bridgeland-Riverside, the content of the Master Plan will be used and incorporated into the new Area Redevelopment Plan where possible.